 This is the sister-property to Auberge du Soleil and for me the top pick of the trip!
 The 1200 square foot lodges, also reminiscent of the trailers they replaced, are dotted on the hillside, many with incredible views of the valley, lake and hiking trails that make up the grounds.
-In the one-bedroom lodges, the bedroom is a separate building from the living room building connected only by the deck which has an outdoor fire place and Jacuzzi.
+In the one-bedroom lodges, the bedroom is a separate building from the living room building connected only by the deck which has an outdoor fireplace and Jacuzzi.
 This is the place to unwind after so much carrying on in Yountville.
 The service is over-the-top in a really convivial and relaxed way – they just can not do enough for you here but it is all so chilled and fun.
-The Lake House restaurant with a 4 course tasting menu, roaring fire place on the terrace, and view of the lake is not to be missed!
-Part of the Auberge group amenities (and available at Auberge du Soleil, Calistoga Ranch and Solage) is a range of Mercedes available for guests to take out and enjoy any time they like on an availability basis.
+The Lake House restaurant with a 4-course tasting menu, a roaring fireplace on the terrace, and a view of the lake is not to be missed!
+Part of the Auberge group amenities (and available at Auberge du Soleil, Calistoga Ranch, and Solage) is a range of Mercedes available for guests to take out and enjoy any time they like on an availability basis.

 Other thoughtful touches – Each night finding a different surprise under our sheets – a lavender sachet, a bag of jelly beans.
 On departure from Calistoga Ranch, the valet parker left a dish of frozen Calistoga grapes for us to munch on the way out of town.